sotosoc/bible_ventilated/README.md

 ## How to Consume These Texts

+How you consume the text is left as an exercise for you, the reader.

 I import the resulting PDFs into Notability on my iPad to read, think, pray, and take notes.